How To Give An Axolotl A Tea Bath

 Tea baths are mainly used for minor skin problems.
 It may also be used with fungal problems but on that account, salt baths are preferred.
-Tea has a slightly antifungal and antibacterial effect (resulting from tannins) and additionally it closes the pores in the skin a little bit (mainly resulting from tannin and caffeine).
+Tea has a slightly antifungal and antibacterial effect (resulting from tannins) and additionally, it closes the pores in the skin a little bit (mainly resulting from tannin and caffeine).
 The skin tightens and gets some kind of protective layer, making it harder for fungi and bacteria to intrude the body.
-On the other hand it makes it harder for salt or medicine to reach pathogens which are already inside the body - that is the reason I do not use it on fungal infections, although a tea bath is sometimes recommended as a cure for fungal infections by some people.
+On the other hand, it makes it harder for salt or medicine to reach pathogens that are already inside the body - that is the reason I do not use it on fungal infections, although a tea bath is sometimes recommended as a cure for fungal infections by some people.

 The medication is as follows: I take one bag of black tea without any additional aroma (it is important to use black tea because this kind of tea is fermented and so it has tannins) for every 10 litres of water (preferably used in a quarantine tank).
 This tea gets dashed with boiling water in a separate bowl - I leave it there for at least 10 to 15 minutes so the tannins are resolved into the water.
 The tea has to cool down and is finally added to the quarantine water.
 After a week I make a bigger change of water (60% at least), the rest of the tea is removed over time by normal water changes.
 If you have to make more regular water changes (f.i. in a small bowl or tank) the tea concentration can be refilled.
-As far as I know there are no negative effects even for long term treatment.
+As far as I know, there are no negative effects even for long-term treatment.

 A similar effect (although not as strong) may have the addition of dried oak or beech leaves now and then as a precaution.